20 Apr GRANITE: Critical Countertop Characteristics

 You need to know these before choosing your countertop

 It’s a trend that’s been developing for years and is currently in full bloom.
-It seems like nearly every new kitchen is equipped with a beautiful granite countertop.
+It seems like nearly every new kitchen is equipped with beautiful granite countertops.
 And despite all of the look-alike alternatives, Granite remains king.
 It is a natural stone and it’s available in a wide range of patterns and colors, each slab unique unto itself.
 What’s not to love?
 It doesn’t matter if you don’t care for the shininess typically affiliated with granite, you may also get it with a subdued matte finish.
 And that’s just scratching the surface (pun intended).
 There are edge choices, too, with designs befitting every kitchen motif.
 You are not confined to a single style, the colors you choose for your kitchen can be completely different than what you may want for your bathroom.
 But there is always something to work perfectly even with the oddest of rooms.
 Often confused with quartz, learn to identify real granite here.

 Granite requires the installation be done by a professional, so you shouldn’t have a big problem with seams.
 But to be safe, ask about them.
 You want to know where they will be and if they will be at all visible.
 There’s no way around it, granite must be cut to fit your room.
 It’s an intensive process that the installer must undergo for the most seamless appearance possible.
 He’ll measure the original space, cut the stone to fit, and install it with a keen eye on detail.
 Unfortunately, seems are unavoidable.
 There is advanced technology available that can make a granite counter appear completely seamless.
 It’s a bit more expensive but it doesn’t hurt to simply ask.